streamlit/streamlit/docs/caching.md

 st.write("Result:", res)
 ```

-The first time you rerun the app you'll notice the text "Cache miss" and that it takes about two seconds to finish running.
-Now, if you press **R** to rerun the app again, it'll always be a cache hit.
-That means, no more text that shows "Cache miss", and you'll notice that the report loads noticeably faster.
+Now the first time you rerun the app it's a cache miss.
+This is evidenced by the "Cache miss" text showing up and the app taking 2s to finish running.
+After that, if you press **R** to rerun, it's always a cache hit.
+That is, no such text shows up and the app is fast again.

 This is because Streamlit notices whenever the arguments **a** and **b** change and determines whether the function should be re-executed and re-cached.